szew404/djpro/docs/_build/html/_sources/unfold.rst.txt

 .. -unfold-

-To include the Unfold custom theme for Django Admin Site, adds the ``--unfold`` option to the general dj-pro project creation command:
+To include the Unfold custom theme for Django Admin Site, adds the ``--unfold`` option to the general djpro project creation command:

 .. code-block:: shell

-   dj-pro project YOUR-PROJECT-NAME --unfold
+   djpro project YOUR-PROJECT-NAME --unfold

 .. note::